When it comes to SEO and marketing, I like quick and easy wins.

 First, open Screaming Frog.

-Depending on the size of your website, it will take from a few minutes to a few hours to crawl the site.
+Depending on your website’s size, it will take from a few minutes to a few hours to crawl the site.

-For a site like NeilPatel.com (2,700+ pages), it only takes about a minute.
-I’ve worked on some large ecommerce websites with millions of URLs.
-These have taken hours to crawl.
+For a site like NeilPatel.com (6,600+ pages), it takes a while to crawl, but not too long.
+I’ve worked on some large e-commerce websites with millions of URLs.
+These take hours to crawl.

 When the site has finished crawling, it will display “100” in the status bar.